OpenTechStrategies/torque/DESIGN.md

 what type will be found in the column, allowing torque to assign it that type for use in the templates.

+NOTE: There's no sanitization of data, and the uploader needs to take care of that before using torque.
+XSS attacks, badly formatted sheets, and whatnot, will just get blindly served up if torque is given it.

 For right now, the available types are:

 * `list` - a new line separated list of values.
 This gets turned